 Renaissance Drawing Techniques

-I had the wonderful opportunity to enroll in the Santa Reparata International School of Art (SRISA) in Florence, Italy.
-My goal was to learn drawing techniques from the Renaissance masters to apply these skills to future ventures.
+At Santa Reparata International School of Art (SRISA) in Florence, Italy, I learned drawing techniques from the Renaissance masters.
 Immersing myself in the rich culture, I explored renowned galleries and museums like the Uffizi and Michelangelo's Museum.
 During my time at SRISA, I learned how to use silverpoint, white gouache techniques, chalk, and ink, crafting these materials from scratch.
 Below is a showcase of my work from that month, including some final pieces.
 For the last three pieces, I dedicated my unique illustration style while incorporating the Renaissance techniques I learned in class.
 The original descriptions, masters, and dates of the drawing will be found below the image.

 Below is a reel of photos capturing my time in class and our final class exposition.
 From our workstations to the completed pieces and class trips, it was an exciting and enriching experience to witness it all.